How did Luke find Jodi's body?

 Kelly replies "seconds". (page 953 of his transcript).

-Steven and Janine had taken over/passed Luke on the path after Luke climbed over the V, but none of the statements point to them having walked much further past before Luke shouted.
+Steven and Janine had overtaken Luke on the path after he climbed over the V. None of the statements point to them having walked much further past the V before Luke shouted that he'd found something.
 All statements confirm that Alice stayed at the V break with the dog once Luke had handed her the lead.

 Further statements from Luke:

-Third account (14th August 2003): "When Mia stopped and air scented at the wall, then she started clawing up at the wall, we got to here, she sort of suddenly stopped, sniffed around, put her nose to the air, turned and went directly to the wall".
+14th August statement (Sergeant Thomson's transcript): "When Mia stopped and air scented at the wall, then she started clawing up at the wall, we got to here, she sort of suddenly stopped, sniffed around, put her nose to the air, turned and went directly to the wall."

-She is asked by AT QC whether she had ever said Luke had walked past the V break (page 926, day two)
+She is asked whether she had ever said Luke had walked past the V break (page 926, day two)

 AT: Have you ever said to the Police at any time at all that Luke walked past the break and came back again?